 According to the National Eye Institute, it is also the most common cause of blindness in adults of working age.

-The results of research on animals suggest that 1 to 4 weeks of CBD treatment can provide significant protection from diabetic retinopathy.
+The results of research on animals suggest that

 Managing neuropathy pain